catfacedck/Freebsd-bhyve-wifi/README.md

         -l bootrom,/usr/local/share/uefi-firmware/BHYVE_UEFI.fd \
         vm0
 ```
-This assumes that you have previously installed your guest os from cdrom on disk0.img.
+This assumes that you have previously installed your guest os from cdrom iso on disk0.img.
 To do that add this line after the "hostbridge" line

 ```